Tax Clinic Identity Theft Procedures

 Contents of Memorandum and Notebook

-The documents should include a signed statement from the taxpayer stating that the taxpayer had no knowledge of the changes made to the return by the preparer.
-The statement should end with this phrase above the signature: ”This statement is true to the best of my knowledge and belief, under penalties of perjury.”
+To claim a refund, the documents to include in the notebook submitted to the IRS should include the brief, exhibits, Forms 14157 and 141517-A, and a signed return with the correct information, a supporting memorandum, exhibits that substantiate the taxpayers allegations, and a signed statement from the taxpayer stating that the taxpayer had no knowledge of the changes that the preparer made to the return.
+The statement should end with this phrase above the signature: “This statement is true to the best of my knowledge and belief, under penalties of perjury.”

-- The improper refund was not received by the taxpayer
+- If the improper refund was not received by the taxpayer:

 - Bank statements showing a refund deposit for the correct refund and not the excess